History of Hersheypark: 1972: Phase I

 In 1972, the first phase of redevelopment was completed.
 This included the addition or relocation of a number of rides.
 Three new areas were constructed: Carrousel Circle, Der Deitsch Platz (The Pennsylvania Dutch Place) and the Animal Gardens.
 Der Deitsch Platz featured a Pennsylvania Dutch theme while the Animal Gardens was a petting zoo and replaced the old Hershey Park Zoo.
 Neither of these areas included any rides.

 Carrousel Circle built to the west of Der Deitsch Platz and between Hersheypark Arena and Comet, which had been the site of a baseball field dating back to 1905, featured several new rides and a mixture of kiddie rides and adult rides.
 The Carrousel which had been sitting along Spring Creek in Comet Hollow was moved to the center of the circle, and rides were built around it.
 Three rides were relocated from the old kiddieland area: Space Age, Helicopters and Traffic Jam (then known as Motorcycles).
 Two new small rides were purchased: Scrambler and Monster.
 The biggest ride was Hersheypark's second roller coaster (third built, overall): Toboggan.
 (Toboggan was later removed following the 1977 season.)
 These rides were placed next to Comet, in the area of where the grandstands had been.
 The opposite side, closest to Hersheypark Arena, remained undeveloped.

 At the start of the season, Hersheypark announced the five-phase plan to the public, which was published in a special section of the Patriot News on Sunday, May 7, 1972.
 A number of themed areas were planned throughout the course of the project.
 Some would come to fruition while others would not.
 Projects that didn't happen were the result of natural disasters and the gas crises of the 1970s.
 However, other things were announced, including that the parking area more than doubled in size and that the park was starting a "sunset savings plan" where you could save one dollar off the price if you entered the park after 6 pm.

 During the 1972 season, the park experienced a flood resulting from the rains of Hurricane Agnes.
 Until the Tropical Storm Lee flood in 2011, it was the worst flood the park experienced.
-A number of rides were severely damaged, including the park's first log flume, the Mill Chute, and the park's slides Magic Carpet Slide, which never reopened.
-Both rides were often mentioned in advertising and were planned to be relocated or kept for the future.
-It resulted in a change of focus in where to put rides in the redevelopment, as well.
-One plan that was altered related to the Kissing Tower.
-The Kissing Tower was planned to be built in the Hollow area of the park for the 1974 season.
-Due to the flood, it was delayed until 1975 and built on the highest spot in the park.
+A number of rides were damaged, and the only severely damaged ride was the park's first log flume, Lost River (originally called Mill Chute), which never reopened.